chrultrabook/docs/docs/signedlicense.md

 ![image](https://github.com/chrultrabook/docs/assets/77316348/7202cae6-ac59-493b-b488-880ff313dd8b)

-Thats it!
+That's it!
 If you followed all the steps correctly, your drivers should be working.

 ------